mszep/pandoc_resume/resume.md

   * Web server configuration and maintenance.
 Web design and online storefront programming.
   * Created and managed customer Access database for marketing
-  * Managed day-to-day store operations, manage a small team of employees
+  * Managed day-to-day store operations, managed a small team of employees

 Education